A Policy Gradient Framework for Stochastic Optimal Control Problems with Global Convergence Guarantee: Convergence of the policy gradient

 We now state convergence results of the gradient flow \eqref{eq:PG_ideal}.
 We give a warm-up theorem about its critical point. \begin{theorem}[Critical point for policy gradient] Under Assumption \ref{assump:basic}, assume further that $G$ is strongly concave in $u$.
-Then, any critical point of the gradient flow \eqref{eq:PG_ideal} is an optimal control. \end{theorem} \begin{rmk} Similar to the remark under Assumptions \ref{assump:basic}, \ref{assump:u_smooth} above, we only require the concavity of $G$ when $p = -\nx V_u$ and $P = -\nx^2 V_u$ are within a bounded range given by the Schauder estimates. \end{rmk} \begin{proof} Let $u$ be a critical point of \eqref{eq:PG_ideal}.
+Then, any critical point of the gradient flow \eqref{eq:PG_ideal} is the optimal control. \end{theorem} Similar to the remark under Assumptions \ref{assump:basic} and \ref{assump:u_smooth} above, it would be sufficient to only require the concavity of $G$ when $p = -\nx V_u$ and $P = -\nx^2 V_u$ are within a bounded range given by the Schauder estimates. \begin{proof} Let $u$ be a critical point of \eqref{eq:PG_ideal}.
 Then since $\rho^u$ is not vanishing by Proposition \ref{prop:rho} (lower bound), we have

 Since $G$ is strongly concave in $u$, the control function $u(t,x)$ satisfies the maximum condition \eqref{eq:max1}.
 Therefore, $V_u$ is not only the solution to the HJ equation \eqref{eq:HJ}, but also the solution to the HJB equation \eqref{eq:HJB}.
-Then, by the uniqueness of HJB equation, $u(t,x)$ is the optimal control. \end{proof} In order to explain the necessity of the strong concavity assumption of $G$ in $u$, we give a counter-example in appendix \ref{sec:counter_example}, showing that there are multiple critical points of the policy gradient dynamics \eqref{eq:PG_ideal} when the concavity assumption does not hold.
+Then, by the uniqueness of HJB equation, $u(t,x)$ is the optimal control. \end{proof}

+In order to explain the necessity of the strong concavity assumption of $G$ in $u$, we give a counter-example in Appendix \ref{sec:counter_example}, showing that there are multiple critical points of the policy gradient dynamics \eqref{eq:PG_ideal} when the concavity assumption does not hold.
 It is also clear that the commonly studied LQR problem satisfies this strong concavity assumption \cite{wang2021global}.
 We shall emphasize that this concavity assumption does not imply that the optimal control problem \eqref{eq:cost} is convex in $u$.
 In fact the cost functional is in general non-convex.

-Next, we state our main results, establishing the convergence guarantee of gradient flow \eqref{eq:PG_ideal}. \begin{theorem}[Convergence of the policy gradient] Let Assumption \ref{assump:basic} and \ref{assump:u_smooth} hold.
+Next, we state our main results, establishing the convergence guarantee of gradient flow \eqref{eq:PG_ideal}. \begin{theorem}[Convergence of the policy gradient] Let Assumptions \ref{assump:basic} and \ref{assump:u_smooth} hold.
 Further assume that $G$ is uniformly strongly concave in $u$.
 Then, the gradient flow \eqref{eq:PG_ideal} of control satisfies